Team Management Skills

 1. Quick and Confident Decisions: Strong decision-making skills allow managers to tackle team disputes effectively.
 Leaders who can think analytically can review a situation objectively.

-2. Focus on Problem-Solving: Problem-solving is key to keeping a positive momentum to deal with conflict or remove bottlenecks.
+2. Focus on Problem-Solving: Problem-solving is key to keeping positive momentum when dealing with conflict or removing bottlenecks.

 3. Involve the Team: When possible, include team members in decision-making.
 This brings diverse perspectives, an essential aspect of team-handling skills.